Markdown conventions

 Formatting code

-Indent your sample with 4 spaces, which will cause it to be rendered as <pre><code>
+Indent your sample with 4 spaces, which will cause it to be rendered inside <pre><code>

 tags.

-Use # for the headline, ## for sub headers and ### for parameters (on code reference pages)
+Use # for the headline, ## for sub headers and ### for parameters (on code reference pages).

 Adding notes, warnings, tips